 3. Match Directors, Committee Chairs or their representatives hosting events will be responsible for notifying the PBRSO of range opening and closing and they will be responsible for signing in members and guests.

 4. It is the obligation of all members to bring any unsafe condition or action to the attention of the on-duty Range Officer or in the absence of a Range Officer to the member causing the unsafe action.

 5. Range Officers represent the membership and are there to insure safe operation of the range.

 6. All ranges are closed during all meetings of the General Membership.

 7. Eye and ear protection is required for all ranges during live fire.

 8. No fully automatic firearms allowed.

-9. Insure all shooters are aware of cease fires and all firearms are safe before going down range.
+9. Ensure all shooters are aware of cease fires, the range is declared “COLD” and all firearms are safe before going down range.

 10. No handling or cleaning of firearms on the line while persons are downrange.

 11. Case and uncase on the firing line with the firearm pointed towards the impact area for the range you are using.